cerner/cerner_tomcat/README.md

 #### health_check

-A health check to be run when starting the tomcat service which uses HTTP to hit a web app's health resource to verify it started correctly and is working.
+A health check to be run when starting the Tomcat service which uses HTTP to hit a web app's health resource to verify it started correctly and is working.
 The name of the resource should be the URL to your web app's health resource.